Search Results

 | FAQ

 Prince William Water purchases treated drinking water from Fairfax Water and the City of Manassas to meet the needs of Prince William Water customers in Prince William County.
 Prince William Water remains fully confident in their ability to provide safe and reliable drinking water that meets regulatory treatment and distribution requirements.
-Click here for more information from Fairfax Water.
+Read Fairfax Water's statement about PFAS.

 Like our regional and national water utility colleagues, Prince William Water supports the EPA’s efforts to limit exposure to PFAS compounds, which enter the environment through industrial and household uses.
 While Fairfax Water has developed preliminary estimated costs to treat PFAS, including required infrastructure updates, this is an evolving topic and estimates may change.
 In addition, it is important to note that as only one of Fairfax Water’s wholesale customers, Prince William Water would only be responsible for our portion of the total costs.
 We will continue to work with our wholesale providers to address PFAS treatment in a cost-effective manner.